macausite/ichat/README.md

 ## Tech Stack

 ### Frontend
-- Next.js (React framework)
+- Next.js 15.2.4 (React framework)
+- React 19.0.0
+- TypeScript 5+
-- Tailwind CSS for styling
+- Tailwind CSS 4 for styling
-- Supabase for authentication
+- Supabase JS for authentication and data storage
-- Socket.io client for real-time communication
+- Socket.io Client 4.8.1 for real-time communication
-- Zustand for state management
+- Zustand 5.0.3 for state management
+- React Hook Form 7.55.0 for form handling
+- React Icons 5.5.0 for UI icons
+- date-fns 4.1.0 for date formatting and manipulation
+- Turbopack for development
+- Google Tag Manager for analytics
 - Deployed on Netlify

 ### Backend
+- Node.js
+- TypeScript 5+
-- Node.js with Express
+- Express 5.1.0 as the web framework
-- Socket.io for real-time communication
+- Socket.io 4.8.1 for real-time communication
-- Supabase for data storage and authentication
+- Supabase JS for data storage and authentication
+- Cors for cross-origin resource sharing
+- Dotenv for environment variable management
+- Nodemon and ts-node for development
 - Deployed on Google Cloud

 ## Project Structure